decentraland/unity-renderer/README.md

 ## Running the kernel

-Make sure you have node v10 or compatible installed, then build the project:
+Make sure you have the following dependencies:
+- Node v10 or compatible installed
+- yarn installed globally via `npm install yarn -g`

+Build the project:

     cd kernel
     npm install